roomPick Your Location keyboard_arrow_right

 Step #1: Clean Up the Interior

 • Remove all food.
 You don’t want any smelly and spoiled surprises come spring.
 Plus, it’s a huge attraction for unwanted pests.
-(See #2.)
+(See Step #2.)

 • Defrost the fridge and freezer.
 Leave doors propped so they’ll stay open and prevent mold and mildew.
 It's a good idea to place baking soda or charcoal bags around to absorb odors.